top of page

 The structural changes of the 1970s weren’t theoretical—they launched the systems we live with today.
 From inflation management to fractured governance to attention-based tech platforms, we’re still operating within the frameworks built five decades ago.

-The table below highlights seven high-impact, real-world examples that clearly trace back to one of the megatrend shifts:
+The table below highlights high-impact, real-world examples that clearly trace back to one of the megatrend shifts:

 Modern Example